Our criteria for new calls are:

 The Netherlands has a high research volume in food and agriculture, so certainly an interesting area to explore the potential for more impact.
 Again the category is so broad that we can probably need to make the call more focused, for instance focused on sustainable proteins or next generation agriculture tech.

-We hope to open two new Faculty of Impact calls at the end of 2022.
+We hope to open new Faculty of Impact calls in 2023.